-It is a common belief that squirrels routinely forget where they bury nuts, but squirrels are also bandits that steal whatever they can find from you or a neighbor.
+It is a common belief that squirrels forget where they bury nuts, but squirrels are also bandits that steal whatever they can find, either from you or from their neighbors.

-One day this autumn, I watched one neighboring squirrel raid the nest of the homesteading squirrel who has taken up residence in our front yard tree.
-A few days later, the homesteader buried another cache of nuts on our boulevard.
-As soon as he left, the neighbor came over, searched, pillaged and re-buried our homesteader’s bounty.
-No wonder the homesteader can't find his stockpile!
+One autumn day, I watched our neighbor’s resident squirrel raid the nest of one who had moved into our front yard tree.
+A few days later, the homesteader buried a cache of scavenged treasure on our boulevard.
+As soon as he left, his neighbor searched and pillaged the excavation.
+Then he re-buried the homesteader’s stash in another spot.

 This episode of squirrel thievery brought to mind my first encounter with the larceny of squirrels.
-I think the squirrel’s larcenous instincts are inborn.
-You can baffle a squirrel to keep it out of your bird feeder, but you can’t baffle your boulevard or your berry patch.
+I think the squirrel’s criminal instincts are inborn.
+You can install a baffle to keep a squirrel out of your bird feeder, but you can’t baffle your walnut tree or your berry patch.

-After years of successful vegetable and flower gardening, I decided to try my green thumb at a strawberry patch.
-I did everything wrong from planting to pruning and, of course, because it was the first year I didn’t get a harvest anyway.
-Totally frustrated, and not knowing that strawberries were biennial, I just let the patch go, but the next spring I got a crop!
+After several successful years of vegetable and flower gardening, I tried my green thumb at a strawberry patch.
+That first year, I did everything wrong from planting to pruning and, of course, it isn’t common for first year patches to produce a harvest.
+Totally frustrated, and not knowing that strawberries were biennial, I abandoned the patch, but the next spring I got a crop!
 One berry.

 I watched that berry grow from a blossom to a berry bud.
 It grew and became a magnificent specimen.
-When it grew to about the size of a golf ball, it began to ripen.
-I really watched it close, waiting for the time when I would finally get a harvest—although a small one—from my first strawberry patch.
+It grew as big as a golf ball before it began ripening.
+I watched it close, eager for the time when I would harvest the single berry from my first strawberry patch.

-My berry was gone!
-A sudden movement in a small tree near my garden caught my attention.
-There, in the tree, sat a squirrel with my berry between his paws.
-He nibbled at that berry, savoring its sweetness and turning it a tiny bit with each bite… eating it like I would eat an apple.
-He looked at me as if to say, “Ha ha… I got the berry!”
+Finally, I decided I would let the berry ripen one more night.
+The next morning I swaggered over to my berry patch.
+My mouth watered in anticipation of a ripe, juicy strawberry.
+It was gone!
+Movement in the small tree near my garden caught my eye.
+There sat a squirrel with my berry between his paws.
+He nibbled at that berry, savoring its sweetness and turning it just a smidgen with each bite… like you or I would eat an apple.
+His look said, “Ha ha ha… I got the berry!”

-I swear he was even smacking his lips!
-I was infuriated, but what could I do?
-I went to the local garden shop and got a book on how to grow strawberries so that in subsequent years, both the squirrel and I could quench our strawberry craving.
+I swear; he even smacked his lips!
+I felt my face redden, and I sputtered in protest, but then I saw the hilarity of the situation and I had to turn away.
+I didn’t want my belly laugh to startle the squirrel into dropping and wasting the berry.
+That afternoon, I went to the local garden shop and bought a book on growing strawberries, hoping that in subsequent years, both the squirrel and I could quench our strawberry craving.

 Please share your thoughts in the comments below.